Gujarat poll result sends message that Narendra Modi will be re-elected prime minister in 2024: Amit Shah - ExBulletin

 Gujarat poll result sends message that Narendra Modi will be re-elected prime minister in 2024: Amit Shah

-On January 15, Union Home Minister Amit Shah said that the result of the recently concluded Gujarat Assembly elections is important not only for the state but for the whole country, because he sent a message that Narendra Modi will be re-elected Prime Minister in 2024.
+Union Home Minister Amit Shah said on Sunday that the result of the recently concluded Gujarat Assembly elections is important not only for the state but for the whole country as he sent a message that Narendra Modi will be re-elected Prime Minister in 2024. .

-In a veiled reference to the opposition Congress and the Aam Aadmi party, Mr Shah said the people of Gujarat, by helping the Bharatiya Janata Party (BJP) to retain power with a record number of seats in the state , responded to those trying to defame the state and Prime Minister Modi.
+In a veiled reference to the opposition Congress and the Aam Aadmi Party, Shah said that the people of Gujarat, by helping the Bharatiya Janata Party (BJP) to retain power with a record number of seats in the state, have responded to those who tried to defame the state and Prime Minister Modi.

 “People of Gujarat worked to end caste poison and slapped those who made empty, false and seductive promises.
-People of Gujarat responded to those who tried to defame Gujarat and Narendra Modi,” said said Mr. Shah at a reception here. to inaugurate and lay the first stones of various projects.
+People of Gujarat responded to those who tried to defame Gujarat and Narendra Modi,” said said Shah at a ceremony here to inaugurate and lay the foundation stones for various projects.

-“This result is not only important for Gujarat.
-There will be (Lok Sabha) elections in 2024, and the whole country is ready to make Narendra Modi the prime minister again,” he said.
+“This result is not important for Gujarat alone.
+There will be elections (Lok Sabha) in 2024, and the whole country is ready to make Narendra Modi prime minister again,” he said.

-This message from Gujarat has reached from Kashmir to Kanyakumari (north to south of the country) and from Dwarka to Kamakhya (west to east) that “Modi Saheb will again become prime minister in 2024,” the top BJP leader said.
+This message from Gujarat has reached from Kashmir to Kanyakumari (North to South of the country) and from Dwarka to Kamakhya (West to East) that “Modi Saheb will be prime minister again in 2024,” the top BJP leader said.

-Mr Shah said there was no need to dwell on the work done by the BJP government for the development of the state as people react to it during the elections.

 Despite all this, when the result was announced, the BJP emerged victorious with a record 156 seats (out of a total of 182 in Gujarat), he said.